modabas/ModEndpoints/README.md

 - MinimalEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model.
 - MinimalEndpoint&lt;TResponse&gt;: Doesn't have a request model and returns a response model.

-### BusinessResultEndpoint

-A BusinessResultEndpoint implementation, after handling request, encapsulates the [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal Api IResult and sends to client.
-The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.
-This behaviour makes BusinessResultEndpoints more suitable for internal services, where clients are aware of Result or Result&lt;TValue&gt; implementations.

-- BusinessResultEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpointWithEmptyRequest&lt;TResultValue&gt;: Doesn't have a request model and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
-- BusinessResultEndpointWithEmptyRequest: Doesn't have a request model and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.

 ### WebResultEndpoint

 A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to a Minimal Api IResult depending on the business result type, state and failure type (if any).
 Mapping behaviour can be modified or replaced with a custom one.